Priyank Pathak, Bali

 Hours: 6:00am – 6:00pm

-Munduk Waterfall (known as Red Coral Waterfall or Air Terjun Munduk) is a beautiful waterfall located amongst rainforest in the village of Munduk in Bali’s north.
+Munduk Waterfall (also known as Red Coral Waterfall or Air Terjun Munduk) is a beautiful waterfall located amongst rainforest in the village of Munduk in Bali’s north.
 Categorised as a plunge waterfall (meaning the water loses contact with the rock), Munduk Waterfall stands about 50 metres tall and is only a short walk from the parking area.
 Once on the trail, you will actually find three additional waterfalls on the same trek – Labuhan Kebo, Melanting and Golden Valley waterfalls.
 We recommend taking about four hours to see all four waterfalls on the Munduk Waterfall Trek, which gives you time to explore this hidden paradise in peace.
 To arrive at Munduk, it’s best to hire a driver or go on a guided tour, many of which stop here on their way through the island.
 The steps can be slippery when wet, so it’s recommended to wear good shoes – a jacket is also advisable as it can get quite cold given the altitude.
 To enter Munduk, there is a cash-only entry fee of about 20,000 to 30,000 IDR (~ $AUD 2 – 3.00) per person – the other waterfalls are free of charge.

-BEST FOR: Variety of nearby waterfalls, seclusion,, only a sho
+BEST FOR: Variety of nearby waterfalls, seclusion,

 DRAWBACKS: Not usually suitable for swimming